humanbydefinition/code.textmode.art/api/namespaces/input/namespaces/touch/interfaces/TouchPosition.md

 # Interface: TouchPosition

-Touch position expressed both in grid and client coordinates
+Touch position expressed both in grid and client coordinates.

+The grid coordinate system uses center-based coordinates matching the rendering space:
+- `(0, 0)` is the center cell of the grid
+- Negative X values are to the left of center
+- Positive X values are to the right of center
+- Negative Y values are above center
+- Positive Y values are below center

+When the touch is outside the grid bounds, `x` and `y` are set to `Number.NEGATIVE_INFINITY` to indicate an invalid/outside position.

 ## Properties